Home > Destinations > Crit’Air stickers:the complete guide to clean air stickers in France

 You must also upload a current vehicle registration certificate/logbook (V5C).
 Several vehicles can be added at once, with a maximum of ten, if you register international vehicles.

-Pro tip: Compress your images before uploading them and ensure the form is uploaded in the correct format.
+Our tip: Compress your images before uploading them and ensure the form is uploaded in the correct format.
 Only jpg, png and pdf are acceptable.
 Sometimes if you upload the wrong file size or format, it can send the online form into a meltdown.
-All files must be less than 2MB.
+While the website says that files must be less than 2MB, we recommend trying to keep them under 500KB.
 Many image compressors are available so it’s easy enough for anyone to do.
 Try this one to reduce the size of your jpg and png files.
 It’s free, and you don’t need to create an account.
 To compress pdf files, try this.
 Also, make sure that they are legible.
-If you can’t read the file after you have scanned it, the French authorities won’t be able to either.
+If you can’t read the file after scanning it, the French authorities won’t be able to either.
 If you need to add additional documents, click the ‘add more proof’ button again.
 It will only allow two documents to be uploaded.
 SEE NOTE BELOW!

-Troubleshooting error before payment: As recently as March 2023, there seems to be a recurring issue on the French government website whereby applicants see an error message just as they get to the payment page.
-The error isn’t about the actual payment, it’s striking users out before they can enter details.
+Troubleshooting error before payment: Customers sometimes see a recurring issue on the French government website whereby applicants see an error message just as they get to the payment page.
+The error isn’t about the actual payment; it’s striking users out before they can enter details.
 The error might look something like the image below.

 If this happens, please check the following things: one or all seem to be contributing factors.

-• check your uploaded files are within the required size requirements
+- Check your uploaded files are within the required size requirements.
+We recommend keeping them under 500KB.

 Users who have encountered this issue have found that converting jpg to pdf has been the key to getting their payment to go through.